 User reports state that they are unable to do a thing on their PC as soon as desktop icons start flashing in Windows 10.
 With that in mind, here are some solutions we suggest following to pursuit the resolution.

-How to fix desktop icon flashing on Windows 10
+How do I fix the desktop icon flashing on Windows 10?

 - In the Windows Search bar, type cmd.